linghong/smartchat/README.md

 This AI chat platform allows you to select from a variety of Generative AI models:

 1. From APIs:

-   1.OpenAI: GPT-4o,GPT-4o Mini, GPT4 Turbo, GPT-4, and GPT-3.5 Turbo
+   1. OpenAI: GPT-4o,GPT-4o Mini, GPT4 Turbo, GPT-4, and GPT-3.5 Turbo
-   2.Google: Gemini-1.5-flash and Gemini-1.5-pro
+   2. Google: Gemini-1.5-flash and Gemini-1.5-pro
-   3.Anthropic: Claude 3.5 Sonnet, Claude 3 Haiku, and Claude 3 Opus
+   3. Anthropic: Claude 3.5 Sonnet, Claude 3 Haiku, and Claude 3 Opus
-   4.Open-source models hosted on Groq:
+   4. Open-source models hosted on Groq:

-   Meta's Llama3.1-8b Instruct, Llama3.1-70b Instruct, Llama3-8b Instruct and Llama3-70b Instruct
+   - Meta's Llama3.1-8b Instruct, Llama3.1-70b Instruct, Llama3-8b Instruct and Llama3-70b Instruct
-   Mistral's Mixtral 8x7b
+   - Mistral's Mixtral 8x7b
-   Google's Gemma 7b and Gemma2 9b
+   - Google's Gemma 7b and Gemma2 9b

-2. From Open Sources Models Self-hosted in a GPU Server The platform can also relay messages to a remote backend (refer to the [SmartChat-FastAPI](https://github.com/linghong/smartchat-fastapi))repository, Once configured, this backend server can run open-source AI models.
+2. From Open Sources Models Self-hosted in a GPU Server:

+   The platform can also relay messages to a remote backend (refer to the [SmartChat-FastAPI](https://github.com/linghong/smartchat-fastapi))repository, Once configured, this backend server can run open-source AI models.

 The models generate responses to user messages, and send back to the SmartChat platform.